Islam in Romania: Communism and post-Revolution period

 Following the Romanian Revolution of 1989, Tatar and Turkish were again added to the curriculum for members of the respective communities, and, in 1993, the Medgidia madrasah was reopened as a Theological and Pedagogic High School named after Turkish President Mustafa Kemal Atatürk.
 The school was later elevated to National College status, and is known in Romanian as Colegiul Național Kemal Atatürk.
 Since the 1990s, the official representatives of the Muslim community maintain close relations with international non-governmental organizations such as the Muslim World League.
 Also after the fall of communism, ethnic Romanians began converting to Islam.
 According to Murat Iusuf, they number in the thousands, and are frequently women who marry Muslim men.
 In 2014, a member of this community established the Maryam Mosque.
 Located in Rediu, in the region of Moldavia, its congregation is made up of converts.
+For some fourteen years, discussions went on regarding the building of a mosque in Bucharest.
+In 2015, Prime Minister Victor Ponta signed an agreement allowing the Turkish government to proceed.
+The latter was to provide €3 million for construction costs, while the Romanian state donated 11,000 m2 of land near Romexpo valued at €4 million.
+The mosque would have fit 2000 people, with a madrasah and a library on site.
+The project was controversial, with former President Traian Băsescu warning of "an accelerated Islamization process" and every major candidate for Mayor of Bucharest expressing opposition or calling for a referendum.
+The plan was canceled due to a lack of funds in 2018.